apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 ## Couchbase Authentication

 To learn more about this topic, [please review this guide](Couchbase-Authentication.html).
 Principal transformation settings for this feature are available [here](Configuration-Properties-Common.html#authentication-principal-transformation) under the configuration key `cas.authn.couchbase`.
+Password encoding  settings for this feature are available [here](Configuration-Properties-Common.html#password-encoding) under the configuration key `cas.authn.couchbase`.

 ```properties